If you keep or own a dog you must obtain a licence for the dog from the Council.

 Applying for a Licence Online

 Before you can licence your dog you will need to create an account for Council Direct – please follow instructions given on the link below.
-Residents who previously used Ballymoney, Coleraine, Moyle and Limavady’s online dog licencing system your login will still work.
+Residents who previously used Ballymoney, Coleraine, Moyle and Limavady’s online dog licensing system your login will still work.